EliseGabilly/BobTheMineSweeper/README.md

 ﻿# BobLeDemineur

-Voila le retour temps attendu du grand Bob, roi de l'inteligence et chef des jeux !

-Ici Bob s'attaquera au demineur !
+Here is the long awaited return of the great Bob, king of intelligence and head of the games!

+Here Bob will tackle the minesweeper!

 This is a minesweeper, using JavaFx for visual graphics.
 Many option are still to be created, as well as the main part : Bob (make the computeur play).

-Idée pour continuer :
+Idea to continue :

-	- Mode de jeu (et menu):
+	- Game mode (and menu):
-		- Classique
-		- Variation de taille
-		- Infini (cotés lié)
+		- Classic
+		- Size variation
+		- Infinite (linked sides)
 		- AI
-	- Affichage :
+	- Display :
-		- Dynamique
+		- Dynamic
-		- Menu pour choix de jeu
+		- Menu for game choice
-		- Bouton mode de jeu (bombe drapeau)
+		- Game mode button (flag bomb)

-Inteligence artificiel :
+Artificial intelligence :

-		- Regles basique
+		- Basic rules
-		- Dependence entre case ou test tout
+		- Dependency between box or test all
 		-

-Aide a l'installation de JavaFX : https://o7planning.org/en/10619/install-efxclipse-into-eclipse
+JavaFX instalation help :
+https://o7planning.org/en/10619/install-efxclipse-into-eclipse